The Advanced ROI module gives you more control over how the impact of your improvement methods is measured and tracked.

-You can add two additional Impact Types with this Add-On - Products and Resources.
+You can add two additional Impact Type Categories with this Add-On - Product and Resources.

-An impact concerning Products will be reported as part of Revenue Generation, while an impact concerning Resources will be reported as part of Cost Savings.
+An impact concerning Product will be reported as part of Revenue Generation, while an impact concerning Resources will be reported as part of Cost Savings.

 Customize Products & Resources

 Once these Types are activated, Quality Administrators can customize them just like they can their organization's list of Time Savings People.